How to Decorate a Camping Tent: Best Campsite Ideas

 Adding Cozy Elements

-- Comfy air mattress or sleeping pad with comfortable sheets
+- A comfy air mattress or sleeping pad with nice sheets

 Practical Aspects of Tent Decorating